Ọranyan

-Òrànmíyanjú (Literal meaning: "My problem is solved") Omoluabi Odede, Great Prince of Ife, King of the Yoruba, also known as Ọranyan, was a Yoruba king from the kingdom of Ile-Ife.
-Although he was the youngest, he became the prime heir of Oduduwa upon his return to claim his grandfather's throne.
+Ọ̀rànmíyàn, also known as Ọranyan, was a legendary Yoruba king from the kingdom of Ile-Ife, and the founder of the Benin Kingdom and the Oyo Empire.
+Although he was the youngest of the descendants of Oduduwa, he became the prime heir of Oduduwa upon his return to claim his grandfather's throne.

-According to Yoruba history, he founded Oyo as its first Alaafin in the year 1300 after he had left Benin where he had been crowned the first Oba of Benin.
+According to early accounts, he founded Oyo as its first Alaafin in the year 1300 shortly after establishing a new dynasty in Igodomigodo.

-Following the Oba Oranyan's death, his family is fabled to have erected the commemorative stele known as the Staff of Oranmiyan - Opa Oranmiyan in the Yoruba language - at the place where their grandfather died.
-This obelisk Is 5.5m tall and about 1.2m in circumference at its base.
-During a storm in 1884 about 1.2m was broken off from its top and it has fallen down twice and been re-erected on each occasion.
+Following Oranmiyan's death, his family is fabled to have erected the commemorative stele known as the Staff of Oranmiyan - Opa Oranmiyan in the Yoruba language - at the place where their grandfather died.
+This obelisk is 5.5m tall and about 1.2m in circumference at its base.
+During a storm in 1884 about 1.2m was broken off from its top and it has fallen twice and been re-erected on each occasion.
 It currently stands in a grove in Mopa, Ile-Ife.
 Radiocarbon tests have shown that this royal marker was erected centuries before the start of the Oduduwa dynasty.

 Early life

 Not much is known about Oranmiyan's childhood and most of the information about his early life comes from Ife sources.
 He is called a man of two fathers - Oduduwa and Ogun - who both had relations with his mother Lakange Anihunka (a slave captured by Ogun in one of his war expeditions).
+His mother, in some oral versions, is said to come from Yagba or Nupe heritage.

 The legend further compounds the controversy by stating that Oranmiyan was two-tone in complexion: half his body was light-skinned (like Ogun's), while the other half was ebony-black (like Oduduwa's).
-Due to this, he was given the name Oranmiyan (or Oran ni Omo ni yan, which means "The child has chosen to be controversial").
+From a scientific perspective, this description may suggest he had vitiligo.
+Regardless, due to this, he was given the name Oranmiyan (or Oran ni Omo ni yan, which means "The child has chosen to be controversial").
 His other name Odede signifies a great hunter, something which he was known to be throughout his early life in Ife.
 He was also a great warrior like his two fathers.
 He was the first Odole Oduduwa (youth of the house of oduduwa) as he was a strong and outspoken prince of the Oduduwa lineage.
 His strength and talent in battle made him take up the role of defending Ife - which had no standing military at the time - as the first Akogun of Ife.